 Intuitive

-Intuitiveness in an API monitoring tool refers to a user-friendly interface that simplifies navigation and operations.
+An intuitive API monitoring tool provides a user-friendly interface that simplifies navigation and setup.

 An intuitive tool reduces the learning curve, ensuring efficient utilization and quicker onboarding for teams.
 It contributes to a better monitoring experience by simplifying setup and troubleshooting.